BeyondMafia/BeyondMafia-Integration/docs/setup-beginner-guide.md

 3. Click the test tube icon and bot accounts will spawn in new windows.
 Remember to enable pop-up windows in your browser.

 ## Step 5: Syncing your repository

-> Before you make any code changes, you should ensure that you follow this step to prevent git conflicts.
-If you are unsure at any step, please type `git status` and ask for help.
-For simplicity, you should repeat this step each time you make some code changes.

 1. Stash away your previous changes.